nicolaipre/python3-pjsip-memory-buffer/README.md

-# Python3 support for pjsip with audio buffers for streaming
+# Python3 support for pjsip with memory buffers for streaming

 I have simply combined the following two libraries because I needed both in one.